Substance Use Prevention – Parents/Grandparents/Adults

 If you or someone you know is struggling with a drug or alcohol problem, help is available!
 You have options, including counselors, doctors, and in-patient treatment centers.
 Reaching out for help is the most important first step.

-Signs of a Substance Use Problem or Addiction
+Signs of a Substance Use Disorder or Addiction

 • Changes in appetite or sleep patterns